petemcw/ansible-role-logwatch/README.md

     ---
     # This playbook installs Logwatch

-    - name: Apply common users to all nodes
+    - name: Install logwatch to all nodes
       hosts: all
       roles:
         - logwatch